worpet-bildet/portal-app-publisher/README.md

 ### Portal App Publisher and Portal on the Same Ship

 ~sampel-palnet uses %portal.
-Following the user flow on %portal-app-publisher, the apps will show up for sale on ~sampel-palnet's %portal.
+If ~sampel-palnet follows the user flow on %portal-app-publisher, the apps will show up for sale on ~sampel-palnet's %portal.

 ### Portal App Publisher and Portal on Different Ships

-~dister-sampel-palnet uses %portal-app-publisher to sell %app1 on ~sampel-palnet's %portal page.
+~dister-sampel-palnet wants to use %portal-app-publisher to sell %app1 on ~sampel-palnet's %portal page.
 To achieve that, do the following:
 - in ~sampel-palnet's terminal type:  `:portal-manager &portal-action [%authorize-ships (sy ~[~sampel-palnet ~dister-sampel-palnet])]`
-- return to %portal-app-publisher and finish the setup.
+- return to %portal-app-publisher on ~dister-sampel-palnet and finish the setup.
 When you are done, %app1 should show up on ~sampel-palnet's %portal page